SaiVignesh-K/FarmConnect/README.md

 ## 🌾Deployment and Usage
 ### Deploying the API endpoints (backend)
-- Backend is written in FastAPI (python)
+- Backend is developed using FastAPI (python)
 - Goto the backend folder
 ```bash
   cd backend